 Tips On Using An Envelope Filter Pedal

 Envelope filter pedals can produce superb tones when used correctly.
-Get the most of of the pedal depends largely on your playing style and dialing in the settings appropriately.
+Getting the most out of the pedal depends largely on your playing style and dialling in the settings appropriately.

 That being said, there are a few tips I should share when using envelope pedals.
 They are:

 - Spend some time to dial it in

 - Try it after an overdrive or compressor pedal

 This seems counter-intuitive.
 However, because envelope filtering is such a noticeable effect (unlike, say, a static EQ or compressor), we can actually get more out of it by using it less.

 Save the envelope filter for sections of the song that need it the most.
 Bringing the effect in and out will make it that much more exciting when it is engaged.